proycon/foliadocserve/README.rst

 want to alter the element of a span.
 A separate **SPAN** keyword (without FOR/IN) accomplishes this.
 It takes the keyword **SPAN** which behaves the same as a **FOR SPAN** target expression and represents the new scope of the span, the normal target expression represents the old scope::

- EDIT entity WHERE class= "person" SPAN word.1 & word.2 FOR SPAN word.1 & word.2 & word.3
+ EDIT entity WHERE class= "person" SPAN word.1 & word.2 FOR SPAN ID word.1 & ID word.2 & ID word.3

 **WITH** statements can be used still too, they always preceed **SPAN**::

- EDIT entity WHERE class= "person" WITH class="location" SPAN word.1 & word.2 FOR SPAN word.1 & word.2 & word.3
+ EDIT entity WHERE class= "person" WITH class="location" SPAN ID word.1 & ID word.2 FOR SPAN ID word.1 & ID word.2 & ID word.3